-NBA Odds: Stephen Curry’s Injury Changes Finals, MVP Lines Dramatically
+NESN

 The Golden State Warriors’ hopes for continued success in 2019-20 are all but dashed.

 Oddsmakers seemingly have concluded as much in the aftermath of the hand injury Warriors superstar Stephen Curry suffered Wednesday night during the team’s loss to the Phoenix Suns.
-Curry is expected to be out for the “forseeable future” due to a broken hand, prompting Caesars Palace to shift their odds dramatically, according to Bleacher Report.
+Curry is expected to be out for the “foreseeable future” due to a broken hand, prompting a dramatic in their odds to win it all, according to FanDuel Sportsbook.

 Wow.